openshift-labs/cloud-native-guides/continuous-delivery-che.md

 ~~~

 Enter your Git repository username and password if you get asked to enter your credentials.
 Go
-to your `inventory-wildfly-swarm` repository web interface and refresh the page.
+to your `inventory-thorntail` repository web interface and refresh the page.
 You should
 see the project files in the repository.

 ![Inventory Repository]({% image_path cd-gogs-inventory-repo.png %}){:width="900px"}